hmaarrfk/hmaarrfk.github.io/index.md

 ## Welcome
 Welcome to my homepage.
-It is currently under heavy development.

-I'm hoping to have information on here about myself, my research at Caltech, and various hobbies of mine.
+Here, I've included information about myself, my research at Caltech, and various hobbies of mine.

 ## Contact me
 The best way to contact me is through email.